fastapi/fastapi/README.md

 ### Generate secret keys

-You will be asked to provide passwords and **secret keys** for several components.

-They have a default value of `changethis`.
-You can also update them later in the `.env` files after generating the project.
+Some environment variables in the `.env` file have a default value of `changethis`.

-You could generate those secrets with:
+You have to change them with a secret key, to generate secret keys you can run the following command:

 ```bash
 python -c "import secrets; print(secrets.token_urlsafe(32))"
 ```

-Copy the contents and use that as password / secret key.
+Copy the content and use that as password / secret key.
 And run that again to generate another secure key.

 ## How to use it - alternative with Copier